tpimentelms/tpimentelms.github.io/_publications/2024-11-01-pimentel-meister-2024-compute.md

 ---
-title: "How to Compute the Probability of a Word "
+title: "How to Compute the Probability of a Word"
 collection: publications
 authors: "<b>Tiago Pimentel</b>, Clara Meister"
 permalink: /publication/2024-11-01-pimentel-meister-2024-compute